MV Kyleakin: History

 MV Kyleakin was built to replace several smaller ferries on the Skye crossing.
 The crossing was an urgent problem when STG took over control from 1 January 1969.
 Side-loading had been slow and the small vessels could not keep up with increasing demand.
 In August 1969, Patrick Thomas announced a number of innovations, including the ordering of two 28-car ferries for Skye.
 While they were being built at a Newport yard, Ross & Cromarty County Council and Inverness County Council proceeded with new terminals for end-loading operation.
 There were delays with the ships and with the slip at Kyle.
 Kyleakin was floated out of the building dock on 24 July and towed to the Clyde for completion and trials.
 She finally entered service on 14 August but was troubled by problems with her hydraulic ramps and then her cooling system.

 Layout

 Kyleakin was novel in several ways.
 She was the first group ferry to be built outside Scotland, the first with drive-through capability and the first to be equipped with Voith-Schneider propulsion.

 She was built with large hydraulic ramps at both ends of a vehicle deck, strengthened to carry vehicles up to 32 tons.
-A narrow lounge along one side, with an deck open above provided passengers accommodation.
+A narrow lounge along one side, with a deck open above provided passengers accommodation.
 Kyleakin had only one plain gantry mast, projecting inside from her wheelhouse.

 Her Gardner diesel engines were coupled to two Voith-Schneider propulsion-units at diametrically opposed corners of her hull, making her extremely manoeuvrable.